Skip to main content

 • Anger towards your parent(s) that you have not been able to express

-• Resentment that parent and other family members have made assumptions about your role in future care, for example, that your brother or sister will live with you
+• Resentment that parents and other family members have made assumptions about your role in future care, for example, that your brother or sister will live with you

 • Feeling obliged to provide support and help but not really wanting to do that